Sourland

 Emily Bronte’s provocative story of the Earnshaws and the Lintons, two northern English families torn apart by violent emotions in the late 1700’s, still intrigues readers over a hundred and fifty years after its publication.
 Heathcliff, to this day, is one of the best-known characters in English literature, and Catherine Earnshaw’s tormented choice between two lovers retains its appeal for the modern reader.
 The novel’s highly ambivalent representations of domesticity; child-rearing; its characters and their actions; and the mystery of Heathcliff’s origins made for an irresistible “retelling” project.

-Analogous in every detail, Sourland experiments with the relevance of pathologies and societal mindsets, then and now, providing material for both the reader and for classroom discussion at every level of study.
+Analogous in every sense, Sourland experiments with the relevance of pathologies and societal mindsets, then and now, providing material for both the reader and for students of Victorian Studies.

 21st Century American English has been chosen to translate each passage and transform meaning and message for the contemporary reader from YA to Adult—critical for the story line, and scene and character descriptions.